bharat227294/Employee-Task-Tracker/README.md

 Step 4 - cd "C:\Users\bhara\Downloads\Employee Task Tracker UI" ( your directory of the file modify as you saved where package.json is located !! )

-Step 5 - Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
+Step 5 - Run in terminal :

+Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

 Step 6 — Install dependencies